 Merit will be calculated on ACT/SAT and GPA for home-schooled students.
 All students will be required to take the ACT/SAT unless it has been 2 years since being enrolled in high school.
-Students with GED will be required to receive a 2250 on the GED before receiving merit dollars.
-If a student receives a 2250 on the GED, they will be eligible for a merit award.
+Students with GED will be required to receive a college ready score of 175-200 on the GED before receiving merit dollars.
+If a student receives a 165-174 on the GED, they will be eligible for a merit award.
 The amount of the merit award will be reviewed on a case by case basis.
 The financial aid committee will review transcripts and the GED score to determine amounts.